• Skip to primary navigation

 Why you’ll love these cookies

-• Soft and chewy texture with the perfect amount of crunch from crushed Oreos.
+• Soft and chewy texture with crisp edges and plenty of Oreo crunch.

-• Oreo cookies – Use classic Oreos or switch it up with chocolate or golden Oreos for variation.
+• Oreo cookies – Classic Oreos work best, but chocolate or golden Oreos also work.

-• Unsalted butter – Softened to room temperature for a smooth cookie dough.
+• Unsalted butter – Softened at room temperature.

-• Granulated sugar + light brown sugar – This mix adds both sweetness and that chewy, soft texture.
+• Granulated sugar + light brown sugar – For the right balance of sweetness and chewy texture.

-• Large egg – At room temperature to help everything mix evenly.
+• Large egg – At room temperature for even mixing.

-• Vanilla extract & salt – Pure vanilla and a pinch of salt to boost the red velvet flavor.
+• Vanilla extract & salt – Pure vanilla and a pinch of salt to boost flavor.

-• All-purpose flour – The base of these cookies.
-Spoon and level it for best results.
+• All-purpose flour – Spoon and level for best results.

-• Baking soda – Just a little to help the cookies rise and stay soft.
-You can swap with baking powder (see notes).
+• Baking soda – Helps the cookies rise and stay soft.

-• Unsweetened cocoa powder – Adds a rich cocoa taste.
-Dutch-process works great for deeper flavor.
+• Unsweetened cocoa powder – Adds a mild cocoa flavor without overpowering the dough.

 ingredients for red velvet Oreo cookies

-Step 2: Add the egg, vanilla extract, and red gel food coloring, then beat again until the mixture is creamy and has that vibrant red velvet color.
+Add the egg, vanilla extract, and red gel food coloring, then mix until smooth and evenly red.

 crushed Oreo cookies added to red velvet cookie dough